 - Hold this position for 30 seconds, or stop early if your form waivers.

 This modification helps your entire core develop the strength to stabilize your body during movement.
 It enhances the anti-rotational demands of a standard plank.

 - Get into a push-up position, maintaining a straight line from your feet to the top of your head.

 - Without raising your butt into the air, lift one arm up and forward, straightening it out so that it is parallel to your face.

-- Hold for one second, and then return to starting position.
+- Hold for 1 second and then return to starting position.
 Keep your legs locked and don’t allow any swaying side to side as you switch arms.

 - Alternate arms, aiming for 12 repetitions on both sides.
 You can add a dumbbell to increase the intensity of the move.

 While the plank exercise is fairly straightforward, there are a few things to keep in mind to help you master it and get the most out of your efforts.

 - Do not let your hips sag, as this can put a strain on your lower back.

 - If you allow your glutes to stick up in the air, your abs are not going to be challenged as much, and this will pull from the purpose of the exercise.